dataesr/teds/doc_network/teds.md

 ![ Part of IPCC publications for each working groups](./images/teds_ipcc_wg_ens_part.png) _Part of IPCC publications for each working groups._

-French publications are more concentrated than those from other countries on theoretical sciences (a), as well as on documenting the impacts and risks related to ecosystems such as coral reefs, forests, and deserts (cross chapters from the second working group, the (c) image in _Part of IPCC publications for each working groups_).
+French publications are more concentrated than those from other countries on theoretical sciences (a): nearly 13% of the publications in WG1 have a French contribution.
+As well as on documenting the impacts and risks related to ecosystems such as coral reefs, forests, and deserts (cross chapters from the second working group, the (c) image in _Part of IPCC publications for each working groups_).

 ![Part of IPCC publications for five countries](./images/teds_ipcc_5countries_interfaces.png) _Part of IPCC publications for five countries._

-These findings align with the results from the French Court of Audit, which also highlights a strong focus on physical sciences, with less emphasis on adaptation and mitigation strategies.
+These findings also match those from the French Court of Audit, which shows a strong focus on physical sciences, with less attention to adaptation and mitigation strategies, compared to other leading countries.
+Also, France, Germany, and the UK have 14% of their publications cited in several working groups, which is lower than the US or China.

 ### Top Institutions, Laboratories, and Researchers in France